Great Dorset Steam Fair: Dorset Sound Festival

-World Record
+World records

 On 31 August 2013, GDSF set a new Guinness World Record for the largest parade of steam rollers, when 103 rollers were driven into the main arena for a photo call.
 The previous record for moving rollers had been set by GDSF in 2003 with 32 steam rollers.

+At the 2018 fair another record was set with 472 steam-powered vehicles.
+In total there were 522 full-sized steam engines at the fair.

-Founding Members
+Founding members

 Michael Oliver is generally credited as the founder of the Great Dorset Steam Fair.
-A roster of participating individuals taken from the first event's souvenir program and guide in September 1969 includes:
+A roster of participating individuals taken from the first event's souvenir programme and guide in September 1969 includes: